Disclaimer: Skyrim and all its characters, places, etc are the property of Bethesda.

 The dragon, his wings once outstretched, stood suspended in the air above the courtyard, black leathery appendages wrapped around himself and head tucked beneath them.
 Slowly, then gaining speed, his scales began shifting.

 His form shrank, bones snapping, and limbs disappearing behind the writhing mass of flesh.
 She had stopped breathing, staring in horror at the spectacle before her.
-She inched behind the door, wanting to tear her gaze away but being unable to.
+She inched behind the door, wanting to tear her gaze away but unable to.

 Then, just as quickly as it had begun, it stopped.